|

 differential.

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be +5V

 -5V. |